CIA Tibetan program: 1952

 The State Department received communication from Thondup in May that revealed an assortment of information concerning the situation in Tibet.
 The CIA used the line of communication with Thondup to cultivate a credible source of intelligence on the ground and administer possible operations moving forward.
 Thondup described mounting Tibetan hostility toward the occupying Chinese Communist forces and the recent armed conflict in Lhasa between Tibetan demonstrators and Chinese Communist military police.
-From the intelligence, the CIA learned of the 10,000-15,000 Chinese troops stationed in Tibet.
-A dire food shortage also exacerbated tensions as Tibetans found it increasingly difficult provide food for the people.
+From the intelligence, the CIA learned of the 10,000–15,000 Chinese troops stationed in Tibet.
+A dire food shortage also exacerbated tensions as Tibetans found it increasingly difficult to provide food for the people.
 Furthermore, the communication with Thondup revealed the workings of covert actions from Tibetans who refused to follow the Dalai Lama's acceptance of Chinese Communist occupation.
 The CIA and the State Department both expressed optimism with the circumstances in Tibet and Lhasa, believing that they could maneuver accordingly.